nickodell/pact/README.md

 # pact

-Give pact several PIDs.
-When one PID dies, pact will kill all provided PIDs.
+Give pact several process IDs.
+When one process ID dies, pact will kill all provided PIDs.

 Example usage: